M. Phil. in Popular Literature

 Further Course Information

-Please click here for more details on the course remit, and the core course/option schedules for this year.
+Please click here for more details on the course remit, and the core course/option schedules for 2015/16

 Why should I consider applying for this M.Phil?

-The M.Phil. provides an invaluable starting point for those who wish to do further graduate study, but will also appeal to those wanting to develop their critical skills and knowledge in relation to an important aspect of contemporary culture.
+The M.Phil. provides an invaluable starting point for those who wish to do further graduate study, but will also appeal to those wanting to develop their critical skills and knowledge in relation to an important aspect of contemporary literary studies.
 The School of English at Trinity College Dublin has established itself over the past decade as a major international centre for the academic study of Popular Literature, and the M.Phil attracts applicants from all over the world.
-The members of the core teaching team on the M.Phil have all published extensively on specific popular genres, such as detective fiction, Noir, horror and the gothic, romance fiction, Victorian popular fiction and pulp fiction.
-They are all extremely experienced lecturers in this subject area (and several others), and between them, have supervised hundereds of M.Phil and undergraduate dissertations on topics related to popular fiction.

 The School of English